Top Self-Driving Car Companies: Major Differences & Deployment

 Conclusion

 The landscape of self-driving car technology is diverse, with each leading company offering unique solutions and strategies.
 From Waymo’s extensive ride-hailing services in Phoenix to Tesla’s gradual rollout of FSD features globally, and Cruise’s urban expansion in San Francisco, the deployment of self-driving technology is progressing in varied and innovative ways.
-Aurora’s versatile platform and Nuro’s focus on delivery further illustrate the broad potential of autonomous driving.
+Aurora’s versatile platform, Nuro’s focus on delivery, and Mobileye’s global ADAS dominance further illustrate the broad potential of autonomous driving.
 As these companies continue to refine their technologies and navigate regulatory landscapes, the future of self-driving cars holds exciting possibilities for reshaping transportation and logistics.